cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine.md

 :::

-We will first install TrollStore using one of two methods (depending on your current device and iOS version), and then install Dopamine through TrollStore.
+We will first install TrollStore using one of three methods (depending on your current device and iOS version), and then install Dopamine through TrollStore.

 ## Installing TrollStore